dannynelson/guitar-quest/README.md

 - notifications
   x figure out clearing isRead for notifications (by clicking link or mark all as read)
-    x also, how to highlight that a notification is unread?
-  - notification for progressing to next level
-  - unique icon for each notification x sort notifications newest first x limit number queried and paginate them (show more)
+    x also, how to highlight that a notification is unread? x notification for progressing to next level x unique icon for each notification x sort notifications newest first x limit number queried and paginate them (show more)
-- dont query for every userPiece on each level
-- grade when waitingToBeGraded changes to false, not when grade changes
-- if piece graded multiple times, user gets too much experience x send comment and grade in one request.
-- Include comment in email that is sent to user
+- dont query for every userPiece on each level x grade when waitingToBeGraded changes to false, not when grade changes x if piece graded multiple times, user gets too much experience x send comment and grade in one request. x Include comment in email that is sent to user
 - password reset email
 - subscription checkout
 - flow of upgrading